majidhosseini87/Context-Aware-Attention-Based-Model-for-Enhanced-Long-term-Traffic-Prediction/README.md

 * maximum daily temperature
 * daily rainfall
 * the number of vehicles on adjacent streets (for each main street, two adjacent streets were considered)
-* the number of vehicles on the target street.
+* the number of vehicles on the target street..